 Scores for performances are available as PDF files, please make your request via the contact form.

 Rackham's work has been exhibited in the UK, Holland and Italy.
 He has produced a large and diverse body of work, switching between more conventional painting and sculpture (including ceramics) and more conceptual art including Artist's books.
 Some of his text based work was exhibited and made available through Tanya Peixoto’s ‘bookartbookshop’ (London) in 2002, in an exhibition called ‘In Black and White’.
 He has also produced photographic and video works as well as many Gifs.
 Much of Rackham's visual work is characterized by a continual changing of 'styles', an idea expressed in the 'Stylist Manifesto' in 2002.
-This is exemplified in the recent over-painting work 'Inflation' where a single canvas is used to paint and over paint many pictures, ('Inflation 2016', 100 paintings, and 'Inflation 2020' 50 paintings).
+This is exemplified in the recent over-painting works 'Inflation' where a single canvas is used to paint and over paint many pictures, ('Inflation 2016', 100 paintings, and 'Inflation 2020' 50 paintings).